beryllium11/chat-ws-based/README.md

-<b>To correct work of the app you you must be logged in https://social-network.samuraijs.com</b>
+<b>To correct work of the app you must be logged in https://social-network.samuraijs.com</b>

 # Getting Started with Create React App